BIBSYSDEV/dlr-gui-new/README.md

 To use mock data, you need to add this variable to the .env file:<br>
 `REACT_APP_USE_MOCK=true`

+## AWS Codebuild settings:

+Must run on Linux in privileged mode

 ## Available Scripts

 In the project directory, you can run: